o2r-project/architecture/docs/05_building-block-view.md

 Some functionality is developed as standalone tools and used as such in the microservices instead of re-implementing features.
 These tools are integrated via their command line interface (CLI).

-##### 5.2.7.5 Blackbox Database
+##### 5.2.7.5 Blackbox Databases

-The main database is the unifying element of the microservice architecture.
+The _main document database_ is the unifying element of the microservice architecture.
-All information shared between microservices or transactions between microservices are made via the database, including session state handling (= authentication).
+All information shared between microservices or transactions between microservices are made via the database, including session state handling for authentication.

-A search database/index is used for full-text search and advanced search queries.
+A _search database_ is used for full-text search and advanced queries.

 The database's operation log, normally used for synchronization between database nodes, is also used for